SQLAlchemy 2.0 Documentation

 columns for non-unique indexes, all but the last column for unique indexes).

-valid with Oracle are importable from the top level dialect, whether
+with Oracle Database are importable from the top level dialect, whether they

 or from the local dialect: